Consumer medicine information

 4.5 Interactions with Other Medicines and Other Forms of Interactions

-Fluad may be given at the same time as other vaccines although no clinical data on concomitant administration with other vaccines are available.
-Immunisation should be carried out on separate limbs.
-It should be noted that any adverse reactions might be intensified.
+If Fluad needs to be used at the same time as another vaccine, immunisation should be given at separate injection sites, preferably on different limbs.
+It should be noted that the adverse reactions may be intensified.

 4.6 Fertility, Pregnancy and Lactation